Sparkling Jumbo Blueberry Muffins

 Whatever you like in a basic muffin can be added to today’s master batter recipe.
-It will make 6 giant bakery size muffins, 12 standard size muffins, or 24 mini muffins.
+In fact, here is a post I wrote with more ideas!
+It will make 6 giant bakery size muffins, 15-16 standard size muffins, or 30 mini muffins.
 Let’s see how my blueberry muffins were born.

 Not only is today’s recipe a convenient starting point for most muffin varieties, it is an easy starting point as well.
 The recipe is quite straightforward.
 Begin with the familiar dry ingredient suspects: all-purpose flour, baking powder, ground cinnamon, and salt.
 Let’s note the amount of baking powder – 4 teaspoons.
 Yes, that may seem like a lot for 6 giant muffins, but you need a lot in order to achieve the huge lifted domed muffin top.

 Moving along to the rest of the ingredients.
 More typical muffin ingredients are present: eggs, oil, milk, sugar, and vanilla extract.
 Let’s note the oil.
 I’ve used both butter and oil in my muffin recipes over the past year – depending on the texture and taste for which I am looking.
-I’ve also used applesauce, bananas, or yogurt if I’m looking for a lower-fat option (see here and here).
+One thing to note: I do not suggest using a lower fat option.
+See all of my healthier muffin options instead.

 Combine the wet and dry ingredients.
 Do NOT overmix.
 Tough, hard, and overly chewy muffins will be the result of an overmixed batter.
 Fold the wet and dry ingredients together until all the flour is off the bottom of the bowl and you don’t have any big pockets of flour floating around in your batter.
 The batter will be VERY thick and somewhat lumpy – that is ok.

-Sprinkle with a lil’ course sugar.
+Sprinkle with a little coarse sugar.
 I found these course sugar sprinkles in the baking aisle of my local grocery store.
-It gives my muffins their sparkle.
+It gives my muffins their sparkle. 🙂

 Plain and simple, you need this Master Batter recipe in your kitchen.
 I began with blueberries and baked two more luscious versions using this master recipe.
 I can’t wait to share them soon.